kw7oe/kw7oe.github.io/content/posts/the-one-simple-trick-to-accomplish-your-so-many-goals.md

 By focusing on one thing at a time, I'm also 100% clear that this is the right thing to work on.
-Since, I have done the prioritization with myself when deciding that what are the one thing I want to focus on.
+Since, I have done the prioritization with myself when deciding the one thing I want to focus on.

-Once I have completed the one thing, I repeat the process of prioritization and to decide the next _one thing_ I would like to focus on.
+Once I have completed the one thing, I repeat the process of prioritization to decide the next _one thing_ I would like to focus on.

 To sum up, by working on one thing at a time: